matyalatte/tuw/docs/Build-on-Unix.md

 ## 1. Build wxWidgets

 wxWidgets is a GUI framework.
-You can install it with the following steps.
+You can build it with the following steps.

 1. Open the Terminal.
 2. Move to `./Simple-Command-Runner/shell_scripts`